surbhimotghare/MCP-Server/URL_SHORTENER_README.md

 ### **Running the Interactive Demo**

-For team presentations, use the interactive demo script:
+To see the server-client interaction, use the interactive demo script:
 ```bash
 # Terminal 1: Start MCP Server
 uv run server.py